teamcapybara/capybara/README.md

 Capybara.default_driver = :selenium # :selenium_chrome and :selenium_chrome_headless are also registered
 ```

-However, if you are using RSpec or Cucumber, you may instead want to consider
+However, if you are using RSpec or Cucumber (and your app runs correctly without JS),
-leaving the faster `:rack_test` as the __default_driver__, and marking only those
+you may instead want to consider leaving the faster `:rack_test` as the __default_driver__, and
-tests that require a JavaScript-capable driver using `js: true` or
+marking only those tests that require a JavaScript-capable driver using `js: true` or
 `@javascript`, respectively.
 By default, JavaScript tests are run using the
 `:selenium` driver.
 You can change this by setting
 `Capybara.javascript_driver`.